gryphonshafer/pnwquizzing/docs/district_governance/SOPs.md

 ## Rules Codification

 The Rules Subcommittee is responsible for overseeing the rules codification of PNW.
-Rules codificiation should begin with the Christian and Missionary Alliance (CMA) Bible Quizzing rule book, accepted as the base set of rules.
-The Rules Subcommittee should then develop a *Pacific Northwest Bible Quizzing Rules* document that provide overrides and adjustments to the CMA rules as deemed necessary and appropriate by the Rules Subcommittee.
+Rules codificiation should begin with the IBQ rule book, accepted as the base set of rules.
+The Rules Subcommittee should then develop a *Pacific Northwest Bible Quizzing Rules* document that provide overrides and adjustments to the IBQ rules as deemed necessary and appropriate by the Rules Subcommittee.

 ## Additional Documents